Sooner or later, the blower motor on your GM pickup (van or SUV) is gonna' give up and stop working.

 This can be done by directly applying battery power to the blower motor with a jumper wire or a power probe.

-NOTE: This tutorial covers the vehicles in the box titled ‘Applies To:’ on the right column.
+NOTE: This tutorial covers the vehicles in the ‘Applies To:’ box on the right column (on mobile device, it's at the bottom of the tutorial).
 But, the test procedure (described here) applies to any type of blower motor that has one terminal in its connector.

 Contents of this tutorial: